As an Amazon Associate I earn from qualifying purchases. This post may also contain other affiliate links.

 However, be careful if you live in the area where cacti are native: once you plant a cactus, it’s very hard to kill it!

 A Place to Relax In a Desert

 It’s important to dedicate a spot for you and your loved ones to relax and enjoy the beautiful haven you’ve created.
 There are many options for seating, style, and layout of your patio, from a gazebo or a pergola (you can also install a shade on top of your pergola) to just a few chairs or a bench.

 Your choice will depend on the available space and the budget you’re working with.

 According to HomeAdvisor.com, on average, building a gazebo costs over $6,000 and pergolas over $3,600.
 However, costs vary according to the materials used, type, size, and whether you decide to go the DIY route or hire a professional.

 To create an oasis feeling, you can plant a few palm trees.
 Even if you live in cold zones, you can still do that because many palm species are actually quite hardy.

 A Swimming Pool Is A Must For an Arizona Backyard

 Having a small swimming pool in your backyard is a great idea for hot, dry, and sunny days.
+Or even enjoy a dip during winter with a solar heated pool.
 Which one to build will depend on the size of your backyard and your budget.